Thrombosis of the hepatic artery. Hepatic vein thrombosis

 Surgery

-With the development of acute occlusion, as well as if the Budd-Chiari syndrome is caused by a tumor in the liver, kidneys or pancreas, removal of the formation is indicated.
+With the development of acute occlusion, as well as if Budd-Chiari syndrome is caused by a tumor in the liver, kidneys or pancreas, removal of the formation is indicated.
 In some cases, a liver transplant may be needed.

 Shunting will help reduce the pressure in the sinusoidal spaces.
 This method is indicated for the formation of blood clots in the inferior vena cava.